 Another small but powerful machine, skid steers are great for maneuvering in tight spaces and can be used for a variety of excavation tasks, such as backfilling trenches or removing debris.

 This machine is used to level, grade, and smooth out surfaces.
 Graders are often used in construction and roadbuilding projects, as well as for landscaping and leveling fields.
 Graders do most of the prep-work for other heavy equipment operators.

 How much do they make per hour?
 What about salary?

 Excavator operators typically make an hourly wage of around $25.
-However, salaries can vary depending on experience, skills, and the specific industry an operator is employed in.
+However, the average excavator operator salary can vary depending on experience, skills on various construction equipment, and the specific industry an operator is employed.
 Excavator operators may also be eligible for overtime pay, increasing their income significantly.

 The average salary for an excavator operator is around $45,000 per year.
 However, this figure can vary greatly depending on the individual’s qualifications and experience.
 Some excavator operators may earn more than $60,000 per year, while others make less than $30,000.
 This also depends on where they’re doing the work.
 If they’re operating heavy machinery in an area with a higher cost of living, the operator will most likely make more; however, they might make less in an area with a lower cost of living.

 For an excavator operator job, the average excavator operator salary will generally commensurate with the cost of living and the construction industry in the given area.

 We can’t stress enough that the average base salary for an excavator operator can vary based on additional skills.
 There are too many variables for this to determine exact salary ranges.